Maria-Maltseva/info.erp.net/features/ui-ux-features/side-panel.md

 Other tools, however, are actionable — they allow the user to interact, to make changes, to produce results.
 For instance, Discussion lets users participate in a chat about a specific entry, ask questions to colleagues, or leave comments.
-The Delete and Change History tools are self-explanatory, enabling users to remove items or review modification logs.
+The Delete and Change History tools, whenefer they appear, are self-explanatory, enabling users to remove items or review modification logs.

 ![Side_panel_007-](https://github.com/user-attachments/assets/2e06b69e-5f28-4517-95f3-9f04e1f8ed79)
 _What you see here: About half of the side panel tools are actionable and allow the user to perform different actions to the record._